Published: September 16, 2023 Updated May 1, 2025

 7. GoPro

 If you are going to be snorkeling (which you absolutely should be) a GoPro is the best way to take photos and videos underwater.
-We use the Hero10.
-There are newer models out there which I am sure have fabulous upgrades, but we find the 10 is wonderful.
-Amazon also sells bundles that include a memory card and dual charger if you need those, it is slightly cheaper in a bundle.
+We use the Hero13 which has vibrant underwater colors!
 You will want to get the floating handle accessory to use when snorkeling.
-Remember to pack this in your carry-on bag, don’t risk putting it in your checked luggage.

 8. Phone Lanyards

-One of my favorite items when I am traveling is this inexpensive but amazing phone lanyard by OUTXE.
+One of my favorite items when I am traveling is this inexpensive but amazing phone lanyard by CACOE.
 I wear it cross-body and my phone is always in reach when I want to take a picture.
 It is also easy to quickly unclip your phone to hand to someone to take a picture.
 Highly recommend!

 9. Reef Safe Sunscreen